GlenHarding/Collatz/ReadMe.md

 ### Optional Arguments

-'fc' = Calculate full chain length for each number (i.e. don't use 'chain of chains' method - slower).
+'fc' = Calculate full chain length for each number (slower; i.e. don't use 'chain of chains' method).

 'p' = Print progress of calculation (will slow the calculation significantly).